ufal/corefud-scorer/README.md

 2. if still more than one *n* remain, pick the one that starts earlier in the document
 3. if still more than one *n* remain, pick the one that ends earlier in the document

-Data that follow the CorefUD 1.0 format are required to have all mentions labeled with a mention head, which is one of the mention words that syntactically (but often also semantically) governs the whole mention.
+Data that comply with the CorefUD 1.0 format are required to have all mentions labeled with a mention head, which is one of the mention words that syntactically (but often also semantically) governs the whole mention.
-Mention heads in CorefUD 1.0 data have been selected by [heuristics](https://github.com/udapi/udapi-python/blob/master/udapi/block/corefud/movehead.py) based on the dependency structure of the sentence the mention belongs to.
+(WARNING: Do not confuse with the `HEAD` field in the CoNLL-U format, which marks a dependency parent of current node) Mention heads in CorefUD 1.0 data have been selected by [heuristics](https://github.com/udapi/udapi-python/blob/master/udapi/block/corefud/movehead.py) based on the dependency structure of the sentence the mention belongs to.
-For example, the word `experience` is annotated as a head of the mention `the viewing experience of art` in the following:
+In the following example, the 3rd word of the mention `the viewing experience of art`, i.e. the word `experience`, is labeled as the mention head:
 ```
 1   The        ...
 Entity=(e27-abstract-3-
 2   viewing    ...
 Entity=(e28-event-1-)